Transport Heritage Grants Program

 All these projects would be eligible.
 Please note the following:

-- Applications for urgent repairs should address the impact this work has on the heritage of the asset, and demonstrate an understanding of the Burra Charter (or equivalent).
-To download a copy of the Burra Charter visit the Australia International Council on Monuments and Sites' website: click here
+- Applications for urgent repairs should address the impact this work has on the heritage of the asset and demonstrate an understanding of the Burra Charter (or equivalent).
+Download a copy of the Burra Charter from the Australia ICOMOS website.

-Question: Would a reprint on an existing publication be considered suitable for a grant?
+Question: Would a reprint of an existing publication be considered suitable for a grant?

-- Original publication has historic merit for reproduction
+- The original publication has historic merit for reproduction;

 3.0 Selection Criteria